webERP Tutorials

 • Close the work order.

-• Assembly technician prints work order and kits required input materials from stock room.
-The technician initials each input item quantity as removed from stock.
+• Prints work order and kits required input materials from stock room.

-• Technician completes finished coils.
+• Completes finished coils.

-TODO add swim-lane diagram(s).
+TODO add swim-lane diagrams showing manufacturing process.

 Setup